New Home Construction

 In some cases, it may be determined from the soil evaluation that a soil absorption-based STS is not possible due to limited available space or poor soils.
 In those cases, an alternative, discharging system may be arranged with the proper EPA permit.

 The health department reviews the soil evaluation to determine the size and type of household STS that will be installed on the property.
-The owner or contractor can then take that information to either a of registered STS installer or a designer and have the STS design submitted to the health department.
+The owner or contractor can then take that information to either a registered STS installer or a designer and have the STS design submitted to the health department.

 The design is evaluated to ensure it meets the requirements for the property and follows the Ohio Sewage Treatment System Rules.
 The design will be approved or more information will be requested if needed.
+A floor plan of the home must also be submitted to verify that the number of bedrooms is the same as what the septic system is designed to handle.

 A permit must be obtained from the health department prior to installation of the STS.